 Stacks are interesting higher spaces that appear in geometry and physics.
-Regarding physics-related problems, for example, [8] studies gauge theories and factorization algebras in the context of derived algebraic geometry (DAG), which is a handy framework that combines algebraic geometry with homotopy theory using a higher categorical dictionary.
+Regarding physics-related problems, for example, Costello and Gwilliam [8] study gauge theories and factorization algebras in the context of derived algebraic geometry (DAG), which is a handy framework that combines algebraic geometry with homotopy theory using a higher categorical dictionary.
 In that respect, it offers new ways of organizing information for various purposes [1, 15].
-Let us go back to the examples of interest: [3] describes a stacky formulation of Yang-Mills fields on Lorentzian manifolds; [2] examines higher structures in algebraic quantum field theory; and [12] studies geometric functorial field theories.
+Let us go back to the examples of interest: Benini et al. [3] describe a stacky formulation of Yang-Mills fields on Lorentzian manifolds; Benini and Schenkel [2] examine higher structures in algebraic quantum field theory; and Ludewig and Stoffel [12] study geometric functorial field theories.
 This is, of course, not a complete list.
 There are many other interesting examples on stacks and neighboring subjects in the literature.